Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/test-design.md

 #### Expected Results

 For each of the routes visited in the steps above, you should be redirected to the `/login` route.
+If you open your browser developer tools and navigate to the website cookie store, there should be a cookie named `idea-ideas`.

 ### Create Account